SurafelGetachewT/surafel-portifolio.github.io/README.md

 # My-Portfolio

-> Portfolio: Mobile Version and Desktop version
+> Portfolio: Deploy Mobile Version and Desktop version of portfolio to GitHub pages.
-**This is a setup of mobile version and desktop version for potifolio website created by using the template provided in Figma.**
+**This is to deploy mobile version and desktop version for potifolio website created by using the template provided in Figma to GitHub Pages**

 ## Built With